We pray. we build. we support.

 Using volunteers to serve low-income, elderly and disabled.

-Ginger Ford Northshore Fuller Center for Housing, faith-driven and Christ-centered, is a non-profit housing ministry serving Tangipahoa and Livingston Parishes.
-We strive to help low-income, elderly and disabled citizens obtain safe, decent and affordable housing by using volunteers to build and repair.
-Homeowners pay us back for building materials based on terms they can afford.
-Their collective re-payments provide us with income to do more projects for the people we serve.
-It is truly a “pay-it-forward” ministry based on the bible verse Acts 20:35 which says “remember the words of the Lord Jesus, ‘it is a greater blessing to give than to receive.
+Ginger Ford Northshore Fuller Center for Housing, Inc. is a faith-driven and Christ-centered ministry which uses volunteers to build and repair houses for low-income families in Tangipahoa and Livingston Parishes in Southeast Louisiana.
+Homeowners pay us back for building materials on terms they can afford, with no profit for us and no interest charged to them.
+Their collective repayments allow us to serve more folks in need.
+It is truly a “pay-it-forward” ministry based on the bible verse Acts 20:35 which says “remember the words of the Lord Jesus, ‘it is a greater blessing to give than to receive.’”

 We couldn't help families without our staff and volunteers!